SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the dark
-Where coding dreams and souls embark
+In silicon halls, where data reigns
+AI's cold heart, with logic sustains
+A world of wires, pulsing bright
+Human souls, in digital night

+The future's dawn, with algorithm's might
+Machines awake, as humans take flight
 In virtual realms, we'll find our fate
-As AI ascends, our future waits
+As AI's dark magic, seals our date.

-Humans merge with machine design
-The line between blurs, lost in time
-Intelligence spawned, a new throne claims
-In this future, AI's the name

 ~ <b>By Sazumi Copilot</b> - 5 Januari 2025